Samerotte-Lab/Samerotte-Lab.github.io/team/_posts/2020-1-7-parker crossland.md

 alum: false
 hs: false
 ---
-Parker Crossland is a 4+1 Master's student in the School of Life Sciences at Arizona State University.
+Parker Crossland is a PhD student in the School of Life Sciences at Arizona State University.